NoCheatPlus/Docs/Development/Discussion/Design.md

 * Possibly change implementation further, to be optimal for the loop checks (the first approach had been a quick adaption).
 * Might already maintain a latency window/estimate.

+## Evaluate: Adjust on-ground checking to return more details.

+It should be possible to return, if a player is on rock solid ground, or if a player is just on ground with blocks above (, or not on ground at all).

+The necessary code changes might affect many places, a quick adaption should be comparably simple.

+Having something like ON_GROUND_SPIDER extra to ON_GROUND and NOT_ON_GROUND will allow more specific judgment.
+* Detect spider directly.
+Also implicates specific tags for violations.
+Should alter default messages to show tags ingame, instead of locations (or setbackloc rather than from+to, possibly distances).
+* Workarounds for false positives with being stuck inside of blocks with a part of the bounding box, without the center being on ground.

 ## InteractRayTracing (blocinteract.visible)

 * Switch to extend PassableRayTracing + maybe slight alterations.